 Jen Archer-Martin is a spatial designer, lecturer and researcher at Massey University, Wellington.
 Her collaborative, interdisciplinary design practice seeks to facilitate temporary installations, events, performances and exhibitions, with experience also in residential architecture and commercial interior design.
 An emerging researcher, her work operates at the intersection of design, health, education and hospitality, and centres around the health and wellbeing of interconnected ecologies – human, non-human and environmental.
 Jen's contributions to MakeUse include development of the overall system (embedded navigation; decoding of garment permutations; development of grid & template system), cognitive tools (video animations), exhibition furniture, workshop series and overall exhibition design.

-Greta Menzies is a Wellington based artist/designer, currently completing a MDes at Massey University.
+Greta Menzies is a Wellington based artist/designer.
 Her work considers the transformational and performative possibilities of bodies and clothing.
 Future thinking and a concern for sustainable practice inform her work.
-She has worked freelance for the last 7 years as a textile designer for various labels, as well as continuing her own projects spanning textiles, jewellery, visual and performance art, and film.
+She has worked freelance for the last eight years as a textile designer for various labels, as well as continuing her own projects spanning textiles, jewellery, visual and performance art, and film.